feenix100/3d_warehouse_map/README.md

 # 3D Map for a Machine Parts Distribution Warehouse

+### Overview

-### This project will use [three.js](https://threejs.org/), a JavaScript 3D library.
+This project utilizes [three.js](https://threejs.org/), a powerful JavaScript 3D library, to create an interactive and immersive map of a machine parts distribution warehouse.

+### Getting Started

-This is a work in progress.
-Open `index.html` in a browser.
+- **View the Project**: Open `index.html` in a browser.
 Click and drag the cursor to change the view.

-`gui_sliders.html` is an example of how to use the dat-gui JavaScript library to interact with 3D objects using the three.js library.
+- **GUI Interaction**: `gui_sliders.html` demonstrates how to use the dat-gui JavaScript library to interact with 3D objects via three.js.

+### Development Branch

-`warehouse2300` is the development branch.
+- **Current Branch**: `warehouse2300` is the active development branch for this project.

+### Project Description

-I am creating a three-dimensional map of the shelves in a machine parts distribution warehouse.
-There are about 20 rows of shelves in the warehouse.
+This project aims to create a three-dimensional map of the shelves in a machine parts distribution warehouse.
+The warehouse comprises approximately 20 rows of shelves.

-I am still trying to decide how to display the numbers on each shelf.
-Should I use a drop box, text objects, or something else?
-I need to be able to easily edit the values and positions of the numbers on the shelves.
+#### Key Features:

-Each shelf is filled with parts that are labeled and organized using numbers, four to six digits in length.
-Example: 8421, 100201.
+- **Part Number Display**: Each shelf is filled with parts labeled and organized by numbers, four to six digits in length (e.g., 8421, 100201).
 There are about 3000 different parts in the warehouse.

-I have the part numbers in an Excel spreadsheet.
-I will export them to a CSV file, then import them into the JavaScript code to fill in the numbers on the shelves.
+- **Data Management**: Part numbers are stored in an Excel spreadsheet.
+These will be exported to a CSV file and then imported into the JavaScript code to populate the numbers on the shelves.

-The goal is to use code to create an easy-to-update and edit, three-dimensional map that can be run fast and easily on multiple computer systems.

-I will write all the code in one file to increase portability between systems.
-Splitting the code into multiple files could make it cleaner, but more complicated in other ways.
+- **Portability**: All code will be written in one file to enhance portability between systems.
+While splitting the code into multiple files could make it cleaner, it may also complicate other aspects.

-I will attempt to use the three.js JavaScript library to accomplish this.

-This is a representation of the shelves in a physical warehouse, using JavaScript to display the shelves and floor.
-The shelves in the warehouse hold machine parts waiting to be distributed to technicians.

-To use, open `index.html` in a browser. `index.html` and `app.js` should be in the same directory.

-I plan on using this locally.
-I will attempt to keep the code in one or two files (`index.html` and `app.js`) to keep things simple.
+### Display and Interaction

+#### Display Options:
+I am exploring various methods to display numbers on each shelf, such as drop boxes or text objects.
+The chosen method should allow for easy editing of values and positions.

+#### Search Functionality:
+Numbers should be searchable, and when a number is found, it should be highlighted on the corresponding shelf.

-### Specifications for the 3D Shelf Map:
+### Technical Specifications

-- **Shelves**:
+- **Groups of Shelves**:
-  - There are four groups (of rows) of shelves in the warehouse:
-    - One group has 4 rows of shelves (top section).
+  - **Top Section**: 4 rows of shelves.
-    - One group has 7 rows of shelves (middle section).
+  - **Middle Section**: 7 rows of shelves.
-    - One group has 5 rows of shelves (fuel section).
+  - **Fuel Section**: 5 rows of shelves.
-  - There are 3 extra-long shelves along the walls of the warehouse.
+  - **Extra-Long Shelves**: 3 extra-long shelves along the warehouse walls.

+- **Shelf Details**:
-  - Each row of shelves is full of machine parts.
-Each part has a different number between 4 and 6 digits.
+  - Each row of shelves contains machine parts, each with a unique number between 4 and 6 digits.

-- **Code Requirements**:
-  - The code should represent each shelf in the warehouse.
+  - The code should accurately represent each shelf in the warehouse.
-  - Each shelf should be able to rotate on the y-axis and move forward/backward left/right on the x and z axes.
+  - Shelves should be capable of rotating on the y-axis and moving forward/backward left/right on the x and z axes.

+### Code Structure

+To keep things simple and maintain local usage, the code will be organized into one or two files:
+- `index.html`
+- `script.js`

+### Visualization and Usability

+This project provides a visual representation of the shelves in a physical warehouse, using JavaScript to display the shelves and the floor.
+The shelves house machine parts that are awaiting distribution to technicians.

-### Displaying Numbers:
+### Next Steps

-- How to display numbers?
-Inside a 2D div, is there an efficient way to display dozens of 3D numbers?
-- Numbers should be searchable.
-- When a number is searched for and found, it should be highlighted on the shelf.
+1. **Open `index.html`**: Open the file in a browser to start exploring the 3D map.
+2. **Experiment with GUI**: Use `gui_sliders.html` to interact with 3D objects and see the potential of the dat-gui library.
+3. **Optimize Display**: Determine the most efficient way to display and edit numbers on the shelves.
+4. **Implement Search**: Ensure numbers are searchable and highlight them on the shelves when found.

+By following these steps and utilizing the features of three.js and dat-gui, this project aims to create a functional, easy-to-use, and visually appealing 3D map of a machine parts distribution warehouse.